sam9s/windsurf-racen/tests/queries/grest_holy_grail_comprehensive_51.md

 **Status:** ok

-**Latency (cold/hot):** 10.3 ms / 2.3 ms
+**Latency (cold/hot):** 3377.1 ms / 0.1 ms

 **Answer:**

 ```
 You can find our terms and conditions on our website.
-They cover user obligations, liability limitations, and our refund policy.
+They cover user obligations, liability limitations, and refund policies.

 For more details, please visit the [Terms and Conditions page](https://grest.in/pages/terms-and-condition).
 ```